Northern Pride RLFC: CEO

-The foundation Chief Executive Officer was Dennis Keeffe, who held the position from 2007 to 2009.
+The foundation Chief Executive Officer was Dennis Keeffe (former CEO of the North Queensland Cowboys), who held the position from 2007 to 2009.
 He was replaced in 2010 by QRL Northern Division chairman John Moore.
 From 2011 to 2013 former team captain Chris Sheppard was chief executive officer.
-In 2013-2014 Northern Pride business development manager, Brock Schaefer was CEO.
+In 2013–2014 Northern Pride business development manager, Brock Schaefer was CEO.
 Schaefer resigned at the end of the 2014 season to take up a role at South Sydney Rabbitohs, and was replaced by former Pride player Rod Jensen for the 2015 and 2016 seasons.
 Greg Dowling was CEO for the 2017 season, but resigned half-way through the 2018 season.
 He was replaced by Mark Quinn, who resigned at the end of the 2020 season.
+Paul Callaghan was CEO for the 2021 season, with Garreth Smith taking up the role in 2022.